-Status: Anticipated in 2015 or 2016.
+Status: Anticipated in 2021.

 Action #8: Update the APM plan approximately every five years or as needed to reflect new plant information from plant surveys and monitoring.

 Objective: To have current information and management science included in the plan.

 Monitoring: Lake Association and/or Town Lakes Committee (Wilderness Waters Program) oversees and maintains data; copies to WDNR.